mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 [Egolessness](glossary#egolessness): that practice is to regulate the mind.
 How to regulate the mind?
 Egolessness.
 How to practice egolessness?
 Throw yourself away; in other words, offer yourself into [zazen](glossary#zazen).
 How can you do that?
 By the help of  [samadhi](glossary#samadhi), one-pointedness.
 With wholeheartedness, you can do it, very naturally.

 If you really want to accomplish one thing which you want to do, you have to cut off involvement in all affairs.
 In other words, make arrangement.
-The young kids are listening to the radio and also studying and also trying to accomplish one thing.
-It seems to be good, but it's not the real achievement [or] accomplishment of doing one thing that you want to do.
+The young kids are listening to the radio and also studying and also trying to accomplish one thing: it seems to be good, but it's not the real achievement or accomplishment of doing one thing that you want to do.
 So if you really want to accomplish one thing with your wholeheartedness, it is very natural that you keep away, you make arrangement of circumstances.

 This is a very natural attitude to our life.
 That's why [Dogen Zenji](glossary#dogen) says, “Cease all involvement.
 Throw away all affairs.”
 Don't worry about a certain sound of the cars; so what?

 How can you throw away?
 Simplify.
-You should simplify your activity; yourself and object.
-Let's see the relationship with subject and object. ...
-See the relationship simplified, between you and [zazen](glossary#zazen), or study, or playing guitar, whatever.
-At that time, very naturally, how can you simplify?
+You should simplify your activity.
+[Simplify the relationship with] subject and object.
+See the relationship simplified between you and [zazen](glossary#zazen), or study, or playing guitar, or whatever.
+How can you simplify?
 Let's practice [samadhi](glossary#samadhi).
 Samadhi is one-pointedness.
 If you come from one-pointedness, there is [egolessness](glossary#egolessness).
 Let egolessness simplify your life.

 Manifest simplicity; simplify your life.
-Because [then] you can offer yourself into the object; zazen, [or] study, et cetera.
+Because [then] you can offer yourself to the object: zazen, [or] study, et cetera.

 ##### 1:00:05

-Simplify, unify; that is what is called harmonious.
+Simplify, unify; that is what is called *harmonious*.
 Or regulating; we use the term regulating.
 Regulating is not to destroy, not to move from one to another.
 Regulating means that you know all things, many things around us.
-First, accept.
-And [then], how to *arrange* this; how to use the circumstances; the sensory system, movement system, and also the brain-nerve system, whatever it is.
-And then, let's sit down, in the core of your total personality.
+First, accept [them].
+And [then], how to *arrange* them; how to use the circumstances; the sensory system, movement system, and also the brain-nerve system, whatever it is.
+And then, let's sit down in the core of your total personality.
 That is [Buddha Nature](glossary#buddha-nature).

 And then this total personality, which is called [Buddha](glossary#buddha), is completely perfect, all-pervading.
 [Dogen Zenji](glossary#dogen) says, “The origin of the way is perfect and all-pervading.”
-[It is] manifesting [the] original nature of existence.
-If you arrange the circumstances, and sensory world, movement system, gut system, and also brain system, nervous system – very naturally, you can practice  [samadhi](glossary#samadhi), you can offer yourself into and you can practice [egolessness](glossary#egolessness).
+[It is] manifesting the original nature of existence.
+If you arrange the circumstances, and sensory world, movement system, gut system, and also the brain system, nervous system – very naturally, you can practice  [samadhi](glossary#samadhi), you can offer yourself into [zazen] and you can practice [egolessness](glossary#egolessness).
 And also, you can do something without any design on expecting a reward.
-That is perfect; perfect, harmonious life.
+That is perfect, harmonious life.
 That is peaceful life.

 And then, even though you don't understand, your total personality is perfectly peaceful, harmonious.
 How? ...
 This is belief.
-Belief really helps your activities, your practice. [*unintelligible*] It's really helpful.
+Belief really helps your activities, your practice.
+Belief is really helpful.

 ##### 1:02:39